espocrm/documentation/docs/administration/bpm-activities.md

 ## User Task

 It stops the flow until a user (specified explicitly or selected by an assignment rule) resolves the task.
-Process User Task record will be created in the system.
-By default there are three action types: Approve, Review, Accomplish.
+A Process User Task record will be created in the system.
+By default, there are 3 action types: Approve, Review, and Accomplish.

 * Approve – requires the user to choose between 'Approved' and 'Declined'.
 * Review – gives only one option: 'Reviewed'.
 * Accomplish – has two options: 'Completed' and 'Failed'.

-The user assigned to the created Process User Task record will receive in-app notification.
-Administrator can also enable email notifications for Process User Tasks at Administration > Notifications > Email Notifications.
+The user assigned to the created Process User Task record will receive an in-app notification.
+An administrator can also enable email notifications for Process User Tasks under Administration > Notifications > Email Notifications.

 It's possible to specify text with instructions for the user (markdown is supported).